 We mould a full range of heat-curable elastomers, from natural rubbers through to perfluoroelastomers, and will advise you on the most suitable polymer for your application.
-If your requirement is for a specialist compound or needs development work, we also have a range of small scale equipment available for lab batches.
+If your requirement is for a specialist rubber compound or needs development work, we also have a range of small scale equipment available for lab batches.

 Working closely with some of the UK’s most experienced compounders who understand rubber in-depth – from formulation to application – we can supply compounds to meet the most demanding of end-user specifications in industries ranging from oil & gas to food processing.